Course Catalog and Electives

 Use the + symbols to expand each department.

-Students with Individualized Learning Plans (IEP’s) have schedules determined by their IEPs.
+Students with Individualized Learning Plans (IEPs) have schedules determined by what is required in their IEPs.
 Enrollment in specific courses is determined by each student’s case manager.

-Depending on the types of “SDI minutes” need to fulfill a student’s IEP, they may be enrolled in one or more of the following courses.
+Depending on the types of Specially Designed Instructional (SDI) minutes needed to fulfill a student’s IEP, students may be enrolled in one or more of the following courses.

 Learn more about SPS Special Education Placement and Service Types